twilio/stashboard/README.md

 All Stashboard development and discussion happens in the [Stashboard google group](https://groups.google.com/forum/#!forum/stashboard)

 To keep up to date, you can follow [@stashboard](http://twitter.com/stashboard) on Twitter or join the [#stashboard](irc://irc.freenode.net/stashboard) channel on freenode

+## Development

+You'll need to install a couple more packages to hack on Stashboard

+    pip install -r requirements.txt

+To run the unit tests,

+    python tests/runner.py tests

 ## Future